delbarital/hoopoe/README.md

 Hoopoe is a data enrichment service that makes it easy to improve your data-centric services and increase the accuracy of your ML models.

 Hoopoe saves you time in scraping data and loading it to Pandas Dataframes.
-Instead, just specify the data you already have in your dataframe and its type, and specify the desired data you would like to add.
+Instead, just specify the data you already have in your dataframe and its type, and select the desired data you would like to add.

 ## Current development status
-Hoopoe is in its early days, and offered as a pre-alpha version, therefore, bugs are expected.
-In addition, the current dataset avialability is low.
+Hoopoe is in its early days and offered as a pre-alpha version.
+Therefore, bugs are expected.
+In addition, the current dataset availability is low.
 You can check the list below to find out which datasets and translations are already available.
 This list will be updated from time to time.

 ## Available datasets, enrichment options and translations
 <ul>